wics-uw/website/content/pages/constitution.md

     their roles during the first meeting of the new committee, subject to the following conditions:

-    1. Members intending to serve as Chair or Secretary must be on a study term with no competing full-time commitments, such as a co-op job;
+    1. Members intending to serve as Chair, Secretary, or Office Manager must be on a study term with no competing full-time commitments, such as a co-op job;

-    2. Members intending to serve as the Finance Director, Office Manager, or Systems Administrator must be on a study term or working on campus.
+    2. Members intending to serve as the Finance Director or Systems Administrator must be on a study term or working on campus.

 7. The Chair may be selected by the returning members before the first meeting of the new committee, subject to the following conditions: